This is not a digital intake form.

 Flat monthly rate.
 Unlimited new patient intakes.
 No setup fees, no per-report charges.

 One provider.
 Unlimited new patient behavioral reports.
+Pricing set during early access.

 ·Legal risk flag system